MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-removablestorage.md

 - If you enable this policy setting, no access is allowed to any removable storage class.

-- If you disable or do not configure this policy setting, write and read accesses are allowed to all removable storage classes.
+- If you disable or don't configure this policy setting, write and read accesses are allowed to all removable storage classes.
 <!-- RemovableStorageClasses_DenyAll_Access_1-Description-End -->

 <!-- RemovableStorageClasses_DenyAll_Access_1-Editable-Begin -->